A Gazetteer for the United States and Canada

 At the same time, West Virginia had a population of 1,852,994 people, meaning that Triadelphia had 0.04% of the total population of West Virginia - making it the state's 129th most populous community.

-When the Census Bureau conducts a census for a town like Triadelphia, they draw a boundary around the area in which they are going to conduct their count - this is called a sampling area (or a polygon).
+When the Census Bureau conducts a census for a town like Triadelphia, they draw a boundary around the area in which they are going to conduct their count - this defines the sampling area (usually shaped as a polygon).
 The shape of the sampling area can be quite complex and it's important to keep in mind that the boundaries of the sampling area may or may not match the recognized boundaries of the town.

 Things like the population, area and housing for Triadelphia reflect the sampling area.
-Since the shape of the sampling area and the actual boundaries of Triadelphia might be slightly different, it's best to check with the U.S. Census Bureau if you need precision.
+Since the shape of the sampling area and the actual boundaries of Triadelphia might be different, it's best to check with the U.S. Census Bureau to resolve any difference between the two.

-The 2010 Census shows that the sample polygon for Triadelphia has a total area of 0.68 square miles [1.7 km²].
+The 2010 Census shows that the sampling area for Triadelphia has a total area of 0.68 square miles [1.7 km²].
 Of this total, a small amount of the area is covered by water (0 square miles [0 km²]).

 Ohio County has a land area of 105.8 square miles [274.1 km²].
 At 0.67 square miles [1.7 km²], Triadelphia has 0.64% of the county's total land area.